Robin Egg Fudge is easy-to-make and delicious, blending creamy white chocolate with crunchy robin egg candies.

 - 4 tablespoons unsalted butter

-- 3 cups white chocolate chips (highest quality possible) (Note 2)
+- 3 cups white chocolate chips highest quality possible, see note 2

-- 1 can (14 oz.) full-fat sweetened condensed milk (NOT evaporated milk)
+- 1 (14-ounce) can sweetened condensed milk full-fat, not evaporated milk

 Instructions

-- CHOP ROBIN EGGS: Start by coarsely chopping the robin eggs.
+- Coarsely chop the robin eggs.
 I recommend adding them to a food processor or blender and pulsing a few times to very coarsely chop them.
-Alternatively, chop with a sharp knife and sturdy cutting board.
-Measure and set aside ยฝ cup of the chopped eggs for topping the fudge.
+Measure and set aside 1/2 cup of the chopped eggs for topping the fudge.

-- PREP: Line the pan with parchment paper or foil, leaving an overhang for easy removal.
-Do not skip this step or you probably won't be able to get the fudge very well.
-Cut the butter into 1-tablespoon-sized pieces.
+- Line the pan with parchment paper or foil, leaving an overhang for easy removal.
+Do not skip this step or you probably won’t be able to get the fudge out very well.
+Cut the butter into 1-tablespoon-size pieces.

-- COMBINE: In a thick-bottomed, nonstick pot, heat the butter, white chocolate chips, salt, and sweetened condensed milk on the lowest heat setting.
+- In a thick-bottomed, nonstick pot, heat the butter, white chocolate chips, salt, and sweetened condensed milk on the lowest heat setting.
 Using a heat-resistant spatula, stir the mixture constantly, making sure to scrape the sides and bottom.
-Resist the urge to increase the heat-- your patience will pay off!
+Resist the urge to increase the heat—your patience will pay off!

-- ADD FLAVOR: As soon as the mixture is smooth and melted, remove the pot from the heat.
+- As soon as the mixture is smooth and melted, remove the pot from the heat.
 Stir in the vanilla extract; mix well.
-Add in all but the reserved ยฝ cup of Robin eggs.
+Add in all but the reserved 1/2 cup of Robin eggs.
 Gently stir through.

-- SERVE: Remove from the pan using the overhang of parchment paper.
+- Remove from the pan using the overhang of parchment paper.
 Cut the fudge with a hot, very sharp knife.
-(Run it under hot water, dry, and then make quick cuts.)
-I recommend cutting the fudge into small pieces -- it's rich!
+(Run it under hot water, dry, and make quick cuts.)
+I recommend cutting the fudge into small pieces—it’s rich!

 Recipe Notes